yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 V3 makes it as simple as possible for anyone to deploy and manage their Vaults.
 No longer will Yearn be the only manager of Vaults, gate-keeping who can be a debt allocator, or what strategies should be added to a vault.
 Now, anyone can deploy, manage, and earn fees from their vision and preferences on everything from risk profile, fee model, decentralization, etc.

 In V3 our "Allocator Vaults" or "Meta of Vaults" are designed to be efficient 4626 compliant debt allocators that can have many different "strategies" attached to them and will direct funds to these strategies based on the vault's management choice.
 The vaults are built to be "plug and play" meaning managers can simply deploy, add their strategies, and start the yield generation.
-But they also hold many customization factors, allowing different managers to differentiate themselves and experiment with different optionalities.
+But they also hold many customization factors, allowing different managers to differentiate themselves and experiment with different optionality.

 Running your vault requires no need to know how to code.
 Anyone desiring to manage their strategies and allocations can simply deploy and run their vault.